macetini/NebulaRunner/README.md

 # NebulaRunner - PixiJS Technical Demo

-A high-performance, responsive side-scrolling space shooter built with **PixiJS v8** and **TypeScript**.
+A responsive side-scrolling space shooter prototype built with **PixiJS v8** and **TypeScript**.
 Developed with a focus on clean code, modular architecture, and mobile-web performance optimization.

 ## 🚀 Architectural Principles